Catch my emotions

 This is the reason why we are doing our best to inform people and open a space where we can make information accessible for neurodivergent people and for all of us to tailor our approach and adapt, regardless of ‘diagnosis’ or ‘condition’.

-We believe that communication, tolerance, adapting, etc., should be a process that is the responsibility of everyone.
+We believe that communication, tolerance, and adapting should be a process that is the responsibility of everyone.

 Our objective